These roles support the governance and operation of the Association. These roles are often appointed by the NODA president.

 - Coordinate additional educational initiatives that will enhance the conference experience of attendees

-- Attend committee meetings and meet with Association staff / Program Chair as needed.
+- Attend committee meetings and trainings, plus meet with Association staff / Spring Learning Conference Chair as needed.

 Communications & Technology